James W. Ford: End of 1930s onwards

 In the summer of 1935 Ford was sent by the CPUSA to the 7th World Congress of the Comintern as a delegate, where he was elected an alternate member of ECCI.
-In 1936, Ford was nominated on the CPUSA's ticket as its vice presidential candidate, running this time with the CPUSA's General Secretary, Earl Browder.
+At its 1936 national convention, Ford was nominated on the CPUSA's ticket as its vice presidential candidate, running this time with the CPUSA's General Secretary, Earl Browder.

 Ford traveled to Spain in 1937 along with other American Communists in support of the Republican forces in the Spanish Civil War.

-In 1940 the Communist Party supported the Browder/Ford ticket again, the third and final time James Ford appeared in that capacity.
+At its 1940 national convention, the Communist Party supported the Browder/Ford ticket again, the third and final time James Ford appeared in that capacity.